Marengo County Emergency Communications District

 Information about your local 9-1-1 Center! *

 The Marengo County 9-1-1 Communications Center is manned 24 hours a day, 7 days a week, 365 day a year.
 Presently, the Center employees a 9-1-1 Director, an assistant director, and 8 full time dispatchers.
-There are 2 dispatchers on duty at all times.

 These two dispatchers dispatch for: